bohuie/skillsAnalysis/README.md

   * [Running the tech stack](#running-the-tech-stack)
 * [Permissions](#permissions)

+## Configuration

+All the required configuration options are stored in the `.env` file.
+If the file doesn't exsist, copy the `.env.template` file and rename it to `.env`.
+Then, modify the `.env` file to fill in all the required credentials.

+To change the port number, open `docker-compose.yml`, find the config for `django`, then locate the `port` option.
+You will find the port option formated as `PORT_NUMBER:8000`.
+ONLY MODIFY THE PORT NUMBER BEFORE `:`.

 ## Setup

 A docker-compose file is provided to run the entire tech stack with Docker.
 This includes Django, React as well as PostgreSQL.